-- a. who is the youngest sailor - b.Find the name of the sailor who have maximum rating - c.
-What is the average rating of all Sailors - d. how many sailors are there with the rating above 7 - e.
-The following SQL lists the number of customers in each country, sorted high to low - f.
-The following SQL lists the number of customers in each country, sorted high to low (Only include countries with more than 5 customers):
+- a) who is the youngest sailor - b) Find the name of the sailor who have maximum rating - c) What is the average rating of all Sailors? - d) How many sailors are there with the rating above 7? - e) List the number of customers in each country, sorted from high to low b.
+Write a trigger that keeps backup of deleted records of emp_trig table.
+Deleted records of emp_trigger inserted in emp_backup table.

-8.Triggers (Creation of insert trigger, delete trigger, update trigger)
+8. Triggers (Creation of insert trigger, delete trigger, update trigger)

-- a.
-Create a pl/sql trigger which will calculate the total marks and percentage of students after insert/update the details of a student in database. - b.
-Write a trigger that keeps backup of deleted records of emp\trig table.
-Deleted records of emp\trigger inserted in emp\backup table. - 2.
-Creation of insert trigger, delete trigger, update trigger practice triggers using the passenger database.
+1. a.
+Create a pl/sql trigger which will calculate the total marks and percentage of students after insert/update the details of a student in database.

+2. Creation of insert trigger, delete trigger, update trigger practice triggers using the passenger database.

-Passenger (Passport\ id INTEGER PRIMARY KEY, Name VARCHAR (50) Not NULL, Age Integer Not NULL, Sex Char, Address VARCHAR (50) Not NULL);
+Passenger (Passport id INTEGER PRIMARY KEY, Name VARCHAR (50) Not NULL, Age Integer Not NULL, Sex Char, Address VARCHAR (50) Not NULL);

-- a.
-Write a Insert Trigger to check the Passport\id is exactly six digits or not. - b.
+a.
+Write a Insert Trigger to check the Passport_id is exactly six digits or not.

+b.
 Write a trigger on passenger to display messages '1 Record is inserted', '1 record is deleted', '1 record is updated' when insertion, deletion and updation are done on passenger respectively.

-9.Procedures and functions
+9. Procedures and functions